rishenko/raspi_nrf_python/README.md

 broadcast to any subscribing gateways, you can then refine the data and rebroadcast to any listeners.
 This allows a full pubsub network to aggregate and rebroadcast data received from the nrf devices.

+## Current Status
+This project served as a testbed for playing with python and Twisted, becoming more and more familiar with nRF devices and Raspberry Pi interactions.
+It is currently inactive and will likely be converted to Elixir Nerves sometime soon.